memphisdev/save-zakar-hackathon/README guidelines.md

 Read more on the data sensors and the scenario here 👉 [About the scenario.md](https://github.com/memphisdev/savezakar/blob/main/About%20the%20scenario.md)

 # Submission #
-* Submit your project via one of the team members Dev.to account
+* Submit your project via ////
 * Please use this template and **#SaveZakar** to submit your project.
+* If please to be included in the visualization categories, please Make sure to add a Streamlit link to your submission.

   # Rules #